 “I know,” said Ms. Aimee as she returned the remote on the mantel.
 “I’m on Facebook, too, and I know.”

 This time I must have appeared perplexed.

 “I may be ancient but not out of the loop with today’s goings on.
 My children, grandchildren, and great grandchildren, I see them on Facebook often, so often.
 It’s bitter-sweet.
 They visit me whenever they can, and when their visit is up… For all I know, yesterday’s goodbye could have been the final.
-If it were, so what?
-They’ve got their lives and, as you say, they shall thrive when I am gone.”
+If it were, then they’ve got their lives, and as you say, they shall thrive when I am gone.”

 I wanted to say that, with her age, being gone was an impending reality.
 Dying was not the same as being on the cusp of middle age and already virtually non-existent to those once held dear.